Visions of the future in the European drama industry

 The legendary executive producer Sven Clausen from DR (the Danish public broadcaster) gave an account of the situation from which the “golden years” took off and described the strategies behind and the major steps in the working process of the series Taxi, Unit One (Rejseholdet/Mordkommisionen), Better Times (Krøniken) and The Protectors (Livvagterne).

-The English language version of Wallander, BBC
+Work in progress The English language version of Wallander, BBC

 What Is the Future in Television Drama?
 US Trends and Nordic Consequences